D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You need to design a scalable compute solution.
 The requirements are the following:

-- ti must use VM instance sizes smaller than teh H-series
+- ti must use VM instance sizes smaller than the H-series
 - it must support automatic scale out and scale in based on CPU metrics
 - it must minimi\ze deployment time
 - it must minimize admin overhead